Hamidalavi/JavaScript-step-by-step/Introduction/start.md

 What is it mean?
 It means that we can use **JavaScript** in **Browser-side** and **Other-side** (e.g.server-side).

-> in browser-id:
+> in browser-side:

 - **JavaScript** was invented to create more dynamic websites by executing in the browser!
+That's the origin of **JavaScript**.

-- **JavaScript** can manipulate the HTML code, CSS, send background Http requests & much more.
+- **JavaScript** can manipulate the HTML code, CSS, send background Http requests and allows interaction with web page and browser APIs (e.g. get user location) & much more.

 - **JavaScript** can't access the local filesystem (interact with the operating system etc.).